redox-os/book/src/porting-applications.md

 ### CMake script

-Use this script for applications using the CMake build system, more CMake options can be added with a `-D` before them, the customization of CMake compilation is very easy.
+Use this script for applications and libraries using the CMake build system, more CMake options can be added with a `-D` before them.

 - Dynamically linked compilation without build options